How Melania compares to other first ladies

 Nancy Reagan had the "Just Say No" anti-drug campaign, Michelle Obama helped combat childhood obesity with "Let's Move!" and Melania Trump has just launched "Be Best", aimed at improving children's lives.
 Here’s how the first ladies - and their causes - compare.

-Video by Rajini Vaidyanathan and Silvia Costeloe
+Video by Rajini Vaidyanathan and Silvia Costeloe.

 -